Distracted Driving Accidents Lawyers

-The Distracted Driving Accident Attorneys of MartinWren, P.C. have experience pursuing claims on behalf of individuals who have been injured by a distracted driver.
+The Virginia distracted driving accident lawyers of MartinWren, P.C. have experience pursuing claims on behalf of individuals who have been injured by a distracted driver.
 Generally speaking, distracted driving occurs when a driver’s attention is diverted by some secondary activity – sending text messages, reading emails, eating food, talking by telephone – while the driver is supposed to be driving a moving car.

 This explosion in the amount of text messaging, emailing, and social media use while driving is particularly dangerous because it involves three different kinds of distractions: